-Here’s our review of the Chicco Echo Stroller.
+Here’s our Chicco Echo Stroller review.

 One of my favourite things to do is take Miss M out in the stroller.
 We chat along the way and get out of the house for some fresh air and exercise.

 My mum also helps me out a few times a week with taking her out for the day or doing daycare drop offs so her having a stroller is an essential for her too.

 I previously bought her the Chicco London Stroller which has done a brilliant job for us.
 After pounding the pavements for quite a while (my mum walks her a LOT) it was approaching retirement and we were looking for a replacement.